 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Donald Harris Collection, New England Conservatory of Music Archives, Boston, MA.
+This collection should be cited as: Donald Harris Collection in the Archives at New England Conservatory of Music, Boston.